kaitlyn-walton/portfolio/README.md

-This repository consists of code snippets from various projects.
+This repository consists of code snippets from two projects.
 Due to the nature of the projects, I am only able to share the code I've written.
+The files are sorted by coding language and the project name.